 This charming city is home to some of British Columbia’s oldest buildings.
 As the province’s capital, the Parliament buildings are worth a visit.
 Much of the parks, museums, galleries and gardens are all within walking distance within the city center.
 If you do have access to a vehicle, exploring outside of the city limits will bring fruitful adventures that are picture-worthy and memorable.

-Due to some attractions being seasonal and having varying hours, call ahead so you don't risk disappointment if they aren't open.
+Hot Tips: Due to some attractions being seasonal and having varying hours, call ahead so you don't risk disappointment if they aren't open.

 Victoria is a charming city on the water that’s accessible from Vancouver by ferry.
 Much of the city is within walking distance and you'll find the majority of hotels in the city center.
 From indulgent luxury to affordable convenience, Victoria has what you’re looking for to rest your weary head.
 Even if you don't stay at the Fairmont Empress in James Bay, it's worth a visit.
 Enjoy views of Parliament buildings, crisp ocean waters and beautiful mountains beyond the water.